 Sidelined and ignored?
 Like most Scots who were more or less grown up by 1997, I lived to witness the “Caledonian Mafia” become a thing.
 I watched Scotland resume its on-and-off role as Prussia to England’s Bavaria: a source of Britain’s governing, administrating and media elites, spies and soldiers and civil servants.

 Then again I also watched devolved Scottish governments, the SNP among them, making Scotland irrelevant.
-Scottish journalist and broadcaster Andrew Neil echoed my worst fears when he reported, or at least opined, that Scotland’s iron grip on Britain’s politics, media and business had been “irrevocably weakened by the dumbing down of the Scottish education system” since devolution.
+Scottish journalist and broadcaster Andrew Neil saw what I saw when he opined that Scotland’s iron grip on Britain’s politics, media and business had been “irrevocably weakened by the dumbing down of the Scottish education system” since devolution.

 By “sidelined and ignored”, perhaps Sturgeon was alluding to the imaginary insult against Scotland dreamed up by her own party, that Scotland was “too wee, too poor, and too stupid” to self-govern.